famaxth/famaxth/README.md

 <br />

 Hi, I'm Arseniy Titov, a stubborn self-taught hacker who studies programming languages and cybersecurity.
 Originally from Russia.
-I've been doing this for about a year now.
+I've been doing this for about two years now.
 I really care about the architecture of projects and always take criticism on my side.
 At the moment, I continue to study development and hacking in general.

 I am an ardent supporter of open source software and support the principles of free speech on the Internet.
 If you have any interesting ideas for projects, write to me.